Skip to content Skip to footer

 • No surgical healing period

 Dentists weigh urgency, healing tolerance, and scheduling constraints.
+This difference often matters when treatment is urgent versus planned.

 6. Existing Dental and Medical Conditions